Hellerhammer/Nutrack-Public/README.md

 - `ALLOWED_IPS`: A comma-separated list of allowed IP addresses from where the frontend can access the backend

-### secrets

-When you build the images from the repository, the client ID for Dropbox is not included.
-The client ID for Dropbox is currently stored in the built images as an environment variable.
-If you want to build the images yourself, you should set the environment variable `DROPBOX_CLIENT_ID` while building the images, which you can either just request per Mail from kachonkdev@gmail.com or use your own, i will probably just include the ID in the repo in the future.

 ## API-Doc

 When you host the backend, there should be a swagger doc for the api endpoints: "http://{host}:{port}/swagger/index.html".